zaxos/tomcat-ansible-role/README.md

 - `tomcat_install_java`: True
 By default OpenJDK Java will be installed.
 Change it to "False" if you don't want OpenJDK Java to be installed by this role.
 - `tomcat_java_version`: 1.8
 OpenJDK Java version to be installed.
 Default is "1.8".
+Currently, latest OpenJDK Java version is "11".
 - `tomcat_install_path`: /opt
 Location in which tomcat will be installed.
 Default is "/opt".
 - JVM memory management: